flinker-app/docsfx/docs/sharepoint-who-viewed-file.md

 - Use **Power Automate** to log every file open or edit in a SharePoint List
 - Or create a **Read Confirmation Flow**, where users confirm when they’ve accessed a file

-This gives you full control—without requiring premium Microsoft 365 plans.
+This gives you full control - without requiring premium Microsoft 365 plans.

 > [!NOTE]
 > This method is flexible but not automatic for views.
 For PDF tracking, you may need to trigger flows based on file downloads or specific user interactions.

-## 📋 Summary
+## Summary

 | Method                      | Supports All File Types | Shows Who Viewed | License Required      | Best For                      |
 |----------------------------|--------------------------|------------------|------------------------|-------------------------------|